Train thoroughly and start earning quickly

 We’ll check and strengthen the skills you learned in CDL training, introduce a few more, practice in the yard and on local roads and highways, and make sure you’re comfortable and safe behind the wheel.

-In this over-the-road phase, you’ll actually drive the truck, do the work that you’ll be doing as a driver and learn the rhythms of day-to-day life on the road.
-Your training engineer will be in the passenger seat to observe, answer questions and help set you up for success.
+During this part of orientation, you will go out on the road with an experienced training engineer.
+You will haul loads, do the work that you’ll be doing as a driver and learn the day-to-day life of a truck driver.
+Your training engineer will be in the passenger seat to answer all the questions you may have.

 Ongoing training initiatives to help you grow